GoogleChrome/web.dev/src/site/content/en/blog/modern-web-games/index.md

 [Space Board](https://io-space-board.firebaseapp.com) is a very simple game that can be played on either mobile with touch controls or on desktop with keyboard input.
 The objective is to navigate a maze of obstacles to reach a goal at the end.

 How does Space Board leverage the URL in a unique fashion?
 By encoding the level structure into the URL itself.
-All levels are defined as a 10 by 10 grid of objects – e.g. walls, enemy turrets, keys, locked doors etc. The URL then lists all the individual grid positions and their contents.
+All levels are defined as a 10 by 10 grid of objects–e.g. walls, enemy turrets, keys, locked doors etc. The URL then lists all the individual grid positions and their contents.
 A wall is represented by a `W` character.
 An empty space is an underscore character.

 Here's an example: